shioju/talks/hashgraph/README.md

 - order transactions by the time a majority of the nodes learns about it (thru the gossips)
   - must be 2/3 or more, received by 50% is not good enough when 1/3 are attackers
-- what are witnesses for? some kind of optimization to save computations
+- famous witnesses are like well-known and trusted events, and simplifies the computation
-- what is strongly seeing for? to protect against forking
+- strongly seeing protects against forking, so no attacker can cheat by creating multiple famous witnesses in a single round

 ---

-# References and recommeded reading
+# References and recommended reading

 The Byzantine Generals Problem http://research.microsoft.com/users/lamport/pubs/pubs.html#byz